 get Oracle to load a CSV file without reformatting it and failed then I have

 to think there might be an issue with our computer software development

 technology.
-There was nothing technically wrong with the format, just not
+There was nothing technically wrong with the format, is was just not

 accepted.
 Hours spent just to read a file, or convert a date, or load an